-By clicking the NEW button, manual trapezoidal sheets can be defined.
-On the MACRO SECTION dialogue, geometric parameters can be defined, and the custom sheet can be renamed, and saved.
+By clicking the New button, manual trapezoidal sheets can be defined.
+On the Macro SECTION dialogue, geometric parameters can be defined, and the custom sheet can be renamed, and saved.

-The following parameters has to be defined for the shear stiffness calculation:
+The following parameters must be defined for the shear stiffness calculation: